SimunPauli/transit-reconstruction-engine/README.md

 ## Output

-All output files are written to `paths.output_dir`.
+All output files are written to `paths.output_dir/<tu_subset.year>/<run_id>/` (created if it doesn't exist), where `run_id` is a `YYYYMMDD_HHMMSS` timestamp generated when the run starts — so re-running for the same year never overwrites a previous run's output, and different years never mix in the same folder.

 | File | Description |
 |------|-------------|